Claremont and Daysh buildings, Newcastle University

-We modernised the Claremont and Daysh Buildings at Newcastle University and helped improved their carbon footprint.
+We modernised the Claremont and Daysh Buildings at Newcastle University and helped improve their carbon footprint.

 University buildings fit for future learning

-Newcastle University wanted to completely refurbish their Claremont and Daysh buildings, aiming to significantly improve the energy efficiency and sustainability of these buildings, originally built back in the 1960s.
-These buildings were no longer fit for purpose, and the upgrade brought an opportunity to improve the energy efficiency and sustainability of the building’s environmental footprint, which included replacing all of the mechanical and electrical services.
+Newcastle University wanted to completely refurbish their Claremont and Daysh buildings, aiming to significantly improve the energy efficiency and sustainability of the 1960s buildings, including replacing all of the mechanical and electrical services.

-The complex is made up of three interconnected buildings – the Daysh building, 10-floor Claremont Tower, and Claremont Bridge, which spans Claremont Road.
+The complex is made up of three interconnected buildings – the Daysh building, the 10-floor Claremont Tower, and Claremont Bridge, which spans Claremont Road.
 A key aim of this transformation was to ‘harmonise’ the three structures into a coherent single structure.
 This was done by adding three new bridges to link the Daysh Building to Claremont Tower and Claremont Bridge, which replaced the old fashioned ‘up and down’ steel gantries.
-These gantries had previously proved disorienting to users as they travelled between buildings.

 Externally, new windows and brick cladding dramatically re-profiled and updated the appearance of the buildings.
-Internally, the project saw a total refurbishment and reconfiguration of the interior space, so the buildings can be used more effectively and made more accessible.
-This included increased study space for students, specialist teaching space and academic staff offices.
+Internally, the project saw a total refurbishment and reconfiguration of the space, so the buildings can be used more effectively and are more accessible.
+This included the provision of increased study space for students, specialist teaching areas and academic staff offices.

 Project summary